Chico, California: Transportation

-Amtrak operates the Chico Amtrak station at Fifth and Orange Streets for the Coast Starlight service.
+Amtrak operates the Chico station at Fifth and Orange Streets for the Coast Starlight service.
 The terminal is partially wheelchair accessible, has an enclosed waiting area, public restrooms, public payphones, free short-term and long-term parking.
 Trains run between Seattle and Los Angeles with a northbound and a southbound train departing from the station daily.
-The Greyhound bus station is also located at Fifth and Orange Streets.
+The Greyhound and FlixBus station is also located at Fifth and Orange Streets.

 The B-Line (Butte Regional Transit) serves the Chico Urban area with eight routes operating Monday through Saturday and two shuttle routes for Chico State students during the academic year.

 Chico is a gold level bicycle-friendly community as designated by the League of American Bicyclists.
 Chico was also named "America's Best Bike Town" by Bicycle magazine in 1997.

 Pedicabs are commonly available downtown during the evenings.

 California State Route 99 and California State Route 32 intersect in Chico.

 Air

-Chico Municipal Airport serves the area and is north of the city limits.
+Chico Regional Airport serves the area and is north of the city limits.
 It was served by United Airlines' United Express flights operated by SkyWest Airlines nonstop to San Francisco (SFO).
 Commercial passenger flights were discontinued by SkyWest on December 2, 2014, due to nonviability, as indicated by United Airlines in June 2014.
 The city administration is trying to restore air service, which would be provided by alternate airlines.
-On July 31, 1961, the first-ever aircraft hijacking on United States soil occurred at the Chico Municipal Airport.
+On July 31, 1961, the first-ever aircraft hijacking on United States soil occurred at the Chico Regional Airport.
 Two men were critically wounded, and the hijacker was sentenced to more than 30 years in prison.

 In the early 1980s, the airport was the home base and headquarters for Pacific Express, a scheduled passenger airline that served Chico with British Aircraft Corporation BAC One-Eleven twin jets.
 From 1962 to 2010, the airport was also home to Aero Union, a company that refitted and operated surplus military aircraft such as the Lockheed P-3 Orion turboprop as fire fighting aircraft for state and federal agencies until their move to McClellan Airfield, near Sacramento.

 Another local airfield is Ranchaero Airport, surrounded by orchards on the west edge of Chico.

 An altitude record for unmanned gas balloons was set in Chico in October 1972 (51.8 km).
 The record was broken on May 23, 2002.

 Top Gun: Maverick was filmed in the foothills outside Chico in July 2019 for the final scenes between the F-14 and two SU-57's, which was performed using two L-39's and CGI.
 The film crew spent 10 days filming and secretly used the Chico Airport for a staging area.
+Geographic identifiers in the film include the Feather River Canyon, Bucks Lake, Feather Falls and Mount Lassen.